algorandfoundation/xGov/Proposals/xgov-196.md

 No installations, no complications.
 TealCraft IDE ensures a hassle-free experience - just open Chrome, and you're ready to write, compile, deploy, and test your TealScript contracts.

 **Intuitive and Collaborative Development:**
 TealCraft IDE boasts a user-friendly interface supporting complete TealScript IntelliSense.
-The workflow is streamlined, enabling developers to effortlessly create, manage, and share workspaces with a single click.
+The streamlined workflow enables developers to effortlessly create, manage, and share workspaces with a single click.

 **Instant Sharing:**
 Share your TealScript contracts effortlessly.
 TealCraft IDE simplifies collaboration by allowing developers to share contracts and workspaces through straightforward URL sharing.

+**Playground:**
+Not just compiling, you can deploy & interact with your smart contract by invoking its methods.
+Playground provides an intuitive and easy-to-use user interface to invoke the methods of your contract.

 **Onboarding Simplicity:**
 Facilitate the onboarding process for new developers with an easy-to-use interface.
 TealCraft IDE aims to make the Algorand ecosystem accessible to developers of all skill levels.